Wolfsblvt/SillyTavern-Pronouns/README.md

 > [!WARNING]
 > This is a pre-release and under active development.
 APIs, macros, and UI may change.
 Breaking changes can occur until a first official release.

-Add persona pronoun management to SillyTavern without touching core.
-Ports the functionality from SillyTavern PR [#4542](https://github.com/SillyTavern/SillyTavern/pull/4542), providing a dedicated UI and prompt macros that resolve to the active persona.
+Persona pronoun management for SillyTavern.
+This extension adds a dedicated editor under Persona Management, quick presets (She/Her, He/Him, They/Them, It/Its) and prompt macros for the active persona (e.g., `{{pronoun.subjective}}`) with optional shorthand macros via settings.

+Inspired by and partially ported from SillyTavern PR [#4542](https://github.com/SillyTavern/SillyTavern/pull/4542).

 ## Requirements